HyperCells/HyperCells/CONTRIBUTING.md

 5. Push changes to your fork
 6. Open a Pull Request in our repository

+Note that the automatic checks currently ignore any warnings produced when building the documentation (due to false positives related to LaTeX labels).
+Thus, these warnings and the generated output should be checked manually before a Pull Request is accepted.

 ## License

 By contributing, you agree that your contributions will be licensed under the